-Fondly, Margarete (and David)
+Fondly, Margarete (and David)"

-As I walked into the living room, I saw that my good friend Otto Naumann had filled our house with eighty tulips in eight vases, an unforgettable sight!
-Charles Munch brought me a beautiful sketch painted by his partner, Jane, a sketch that will join the two that Charles and Jane gave me for my seventieth and seventy-fifth birthdays.
-David and Daniel gave us a beautiful flat-view television set for our living room, which will allow us to see all sorts of programs much more clearly.
+As I walked into the living room I saw that my good friend, Otto Naumann had filled our house with 80 tulips in 8 vases, an unforgettable sight!
+Charles Munch brought me a beautiful sketch painted by his partner, Jane, a sketch which will join the two which Charles and Jane gave me for my 70th and 75th birthdays.
+David and Daniel gave us a beautiful flat view television set for our living room which will allow us to see all sorts of programs much more clearly.
 Ann Zuehlke, my very helpful gallery manager, gave me a back massager to ease the occasional discomfort I get in my lower back and a large jar full of cookies to add to my weight.

-Isabel and I had intended to have a quiet evening at home, but David would not hear of it, so he and Daniel had invited us instead for a quiet dinner in a secluded room at the University Club with Linda and her parents, our dear friend Lucy Cohn, Charles

-Munch, Ann Zuehlke, and Michael Hatcher, our bookseller friend.
+Isabel and I had intended to have a quiet evening at home, but David would not hear of it, so he and Daniel had invited us instead for a quiet dinner in a secluded room at the University Club with Linda and her parents, our dear friend Lucy Cohn, Charles Munch, Ann Zuehlke and Michael Hatcher.
 It was so good to be with family and friends.
-By the time we came home shortly before 10 o'clock, I was dead tired, happy with my first day as an octogenarian.
+By the time we came home shortly before 10 o'clock I was dead tired, happy with my first day as an octogenarian.